New Zizzi restaurant opens in Lancaster

 Danny added that although Zizzi is famous for its 18ins rustica pizzas, there is something on the menu to suit everyone.

-BHS closed in 2016, and work finally began in 2019 on redeveloping the Market Street site.
+BHS closed in 2016, and work began in 2019 on redeveloping the site.

 Loungers plc, a West Country-based restaurant/café/bar group, opened its Gallico Lounge venue next door to Zizzi shortly before Christmas.

-Nando's have also said they are due to open an outlet in Market Street this summer.
+Nando's have also said they are due to open an outlet this summer.

+Take a look inside the new Zizzi with our photo gallery here.